 Optimised GABA levels can support your mood, sleep, focus and help to prevent cognitive disorders such as autism and ADHD.
 Further to its calming effects via the GABA network, shilajit also increases dopamine.
 Anxiety and depression are both signs of low dopamine.
 So the evidence would seem to suggest that adding shilajit to your medication ritual can lead to a stress free, cleaner and more pleasurable high.
 Nice!

-Shilajit and Cannabis: Not so High Maintenance
+Shilajit and Hemp: Not so High Maintenance

 The observant among you will have noticed that the theme here is this: shilajit enhances the positive effects of cannabis while alleviating some of the negative aspects.